MicrosoftDocs/customer-insights/ci-docs/audience-insights/sentiment-analysis.md

 Any model bias that is internalized, manifested in the form of biased sentiment scores, and is then acted upon by users of the system could have downstream negative effects.

-We don't reccomend using sentiment scores to make business decisions about employment, credit/lending, housing, insurance, education, government benefits, healthcare/medical treatment, or criminal justice.
+We don't recommend using sentiment scores to make business decisions about employment, credit/lending, housing, insurance, education, government benefits, healthcare/medical treatment, or criminal justice.
 For more information, see the [Microsoft Trust Center](https://www.microsoft.com/trust-center/product-overview).